Table of Contents

 Step 3.
 Preview and recover lost files.

 Once the scan is completed, you can preview all recoverable files.
-Select the wanted files and save them.
+Select the wanted files and save them to another drive.

 Recover deleted/lost files on macOS Ventura using data recovery tool